AntonyNeal/bloom-web-app/APPLICATION_MANAGEMENT_README.md

 # Bloom Application Management System

+> **Last Updated**: November 2025
+> **Status**: Production with Azure AD Authentication

 ## Overview

-The Bloom Application Management System is the MVP onboarding solution for Life Psychology Australia's Bloom platform.
-It enables psychologists to submit applications online and provides an admin portal for reviewing and managing these applications.
+The Bloom Application Management System is the onboarding solution for Life Psychology Australia's Bloom platform.
+It enables psychologists to submit applications online and provides an authenticated admin portal for reviewing and managing these applications.

 ## Features